domotz/domotz2visio/README.md

 These scripts generates a .xlsx file that can be used as input for the Domotz Network Topology templates for Microsoft Visio.

-Ass inputs requires two json files containing:
+As inputs requires two json files containing:

 * the network topology
 * the device information